 LinkedIn has also stated that promoted job posts receive three times more qualified candidates than posts that are not promoted.

 This is because promoted posts target a specific audience, ensuring that the job is seen by relevant and highly qualified candidates.
 The higher you set your daily budget, the better your experience of hiring will be.

 Once your daily budget has been reached, LinkedIn removes the job post from an active marketing campaign and it will remain visible as a free job post.

-In this sense, it will remain searchable but not promoted to relevant candidates.
+In this sense, it will remain searchable but not be promoted to relevant candidates.
 Your daily budget will refresh each day.

 How Does LinkedIn Calculate the Cost-Per-Click?

 LinkedIn calculates the cost of each click by using an algorithm that focuses on the job location and the number of competing job posts that have been created within that specific market.